NDHU College of Indigenous Studies: Reputation

-NDHU College of Indigenous Studies's was ranked world's 201-260th (4th in Taiwan and 59th in Asia for Arts & Design) for Art & Design and world's 501-560th (9th in Taiwan and 147th in Asia) for Social Sciences and Management by QS Subject Ranking.
+NDHU College of Indigenous Studies's was ranked 1st in Taiwan (15th in Asia) for Art & Design, 1st in Taiwan (21st in Asia) for Performing Art, and 9th in Taiwan (147th in Asia) for Social Sciences and Management by QS World Subject Ranking.

+In 2026, SCImago Journal and Institutions Rank ranked NDHU CIS 1st in Taiwan (14th in Asia) for Gender Studies, making the NDHU CIS the only Taiwanese university featured in this ranking.